rogir-2/website-performance/stages/2.clean/readme.md

-# Data Cleaning & Wrangling
+# Data Cleaning

 This section outlines all the data manipulation and transformation done on the dataset.

 ### Pre-Modification Measures
 Before any manipulation and transformation were made, measures were taken to ensure data integrity.
 These measures included:

 + **Creation of Backup Table**<br> A backup table "session" with the exact columns from the imported dataset was created.
-This served as a safeguard against unintended changes to the original dataset.
+This served as a safeguard against unintended changes to the original records.

 ## Cleaning Steps Applied: